jobstuff951127/jobstuff951127/README.md

 👋 Hi, I'm David Blancos!

-I'm a passionate and results-driven software engineer with over 5 years of experience in the IT industry.
+I'm a passionate and results-driven software engineer.
 My journey began with a deep fascination for technology, and it has since evolved into a rewarding career.

 🚀 Technical Expertise: I specialize in building robust and scalable software solutions using a tech stack that includes .NET, C#, SQL Server, Vue.js, Angular, React, among others and cloud platforms like Azure and AWS.
 I thrive on tackling complex challenges and turning them into elegant, user-friendly applications.